 That said, sometimes morale, self-empowerment and being able to continue to improve any acute or chronic problems, mobility and your working conditions are important reasons.

-To be able to see you, please read everything in this document carefully.
-You will be sent this document to sign and return it by email to say:
+To be able to see you, please download and read our screening document HERE carefully.
+You will be sent this document to sign and return it by email the day before to say:

 - I understand the risk and still to have an in-person home consultation